GES

 Corporate Tax

-Corporate tax is levied on profits of companies under the Income Tax Act.
-India's corporate tax underwent a major overhaul in September 2019.
-Current rates (FY 2024-25): Existing domestic companies: 22% (effective 25.17% with 10% surcharge + 4% health & education cess) — no exemptions/deductions.
-New manufacturing companies (incorporated on or after October 1, 2019, commencing production before March 31, 2024): 15% (effective 17.16%) — designed to attract manufacturing investment under "Make in India."
-Companies not opting for lower rates: 30% (for turnover > Rs 400 crore), 25% (for turnover up to Rs 400 crore) with exemptions/deductions available.
-Minimum Alternate Tax (MAT): Companies claiming exemptions/deductions and paying tax below 15% of book profits must pay MAT at 15% of book profits.
-MAT ensures every company pays some minimum tax.
-Companies under the new 22% regime are exempt from MAT.
-Dividend taxation: Until FY 2020-21, companies paid Dividend Distribution Tax (DDT) at 15% + surcharge.
-From FY 2020-21, DDT abolished — dividends taxed in the hands of shareholders at their applicable slab rates.
-This was a significant shift designed to benefit small shareholders while increasing tax for high-income dividend recipients.
-Buyback tax: Tax on buyback of shares at 20% (levied on the company).
-From October 2024, buyback proceeds will be taxed as dividend income in shareholders' hands.
-Revenue: Corporate tax collections — Rs 10.22 lakh crore (FY24, budgeted Rs 10.2 lakh crore for FY25).
-The 2019 rate cut cost the exchequer Rs 1.45 lakh crore annually but was intended to boost investment and make India competitive with ASEAN rates (Singapore 17%, Thailand 20%, Vietnam 20%).
+Corporate tax underwent a major overhaul in September 2019.
+Current rates (FY 2024-25): Existing domestic companies: 22% (effective 25.17% with 10% surcharge + 4% cess).
+No exemptions/deductions.
+New manufacturing companies (incorporated after October 1, 2019, production before March 31, 2024): 15% (effective 17.16%).
+Companies not opting for lower rates: 30% (turnover above Rs 400 crore), 25% (turnover up to Rs 400 crore), with exemptions available.
+MAT (Minimum Alternate Tax): Companies claiming exemptions and paying below 15% of book profits must pay MAT at 15%.
+Companies under the 22% regime are exempt from MAT.
+Dividend taxation: DDT abolished from FY 2020-21.
+Dividends now taxed in shareholders' hands at slab rates.
+This benefits small shareholders and increases tax for high-income recipients.
+Buyback tax: 20% on the company.
+From October 2024, buyback proceeds taxed as dividend in shareholders' hands.
+Revenue: Corporate tax Rs 10.22 lakh crore (FY24).
+The 2019 rate cut cost Rs 1.45 lakh crore annually but aimed to make India competitive with Singapore (17%), Thailand (20%), and Vietnam (20%).
+Exam must-know: 22% and 15% rates, MAT at 15%, and DDT abolition.

 Capital Gains Tax

-Capital gains tax is levied on profits from the sale of capital assets.
-The regime was significantly overhauled in Union Budget 2024-25.
-Capital assets: Land, building, house property, securities (shares, bonds, mutual funds, debentures), jewellery, patents, trademarks, vehicles.
-Holding period classification: Short-term — Listed securities: held for less than 12 months.
-Unlisted shares, immovable property: less than 24 months.
-Other assets: less than 36 months.
-Long-term: Held beyond these periods.
-Post-Budget 2024-25 rates: Short-Term Capital Gains (STCG) on listed equity/equity mutual funds (where STT paid): 20% (raised from 15%).
-STCG on other assets: At applicable slab rates.
-Long-Term Capital Gains (LTCG) on listed equity/equity mutual funds: 12.5% (raised from 10%) — exemption limit Rs 1.25 lakh per year (raised from Rs 1 lakh).
-LTCG on other assets (real estate, gold, debt mutual funds, unlisted shares): 12.5% without indexation benefit (major change — earlier 20% with indexation).
-Indexation benefit removal: Previously, cost of acquisition was adjusted for inflation using CII (Cost Inflation Index).
-The 2024 budget removed indexation for all assets and reduced the rate from 20% to 12.5%.
-This benefits short-holding-period assets but hurts long-holding-period assets like real estate (where inflation adjustment was significant).
-Section 54 exemptions: LTCG from sale of residential house exempted if invested in another residential house within 2 years (purchase) or 3 years (construction).
-Section 54EC: LTCG exempted if invested in specified bonds (NHAI, REC bonds, maximum Rs 50 lakh) within 6 months.
-These exemptions continue post-2024 changes.
-Securities Transaction Tax (STT): Levied on purchase/sale of securities on recognised exchanges.
-STT on F&O trades increased in Budget 2024-25 — options: 0.1% on premium (from 0.0625%), futures: 0.02% on price (from 0.0125%).
+Capital gains tax was overhauled in Budget 2024-25.
+Capital assets: land, buildings, securities, jewellery, patents, vehicles.
+Holding periods: Listed securities under 12 months = short-term.
+Unlisted shares, immovable property under 24 months.
+Other assets under 36 months.
+Post-Budget 2024-25 rates: STCG on listed equity/equity MFs (STT paid): 20% (raised from 15%).
+STCG on other assets: Slab rates.
+LTCG on listed equity/equity MFs: 12.5% (raised from 10%).
+Exemption: Rs 1.25 lakh/year (raised from Rs 1 lakh).
+LTCG on other assets (real estate, gold, debt MFs, unlisted shares): 12.5% without indexation.
+Major change: Indexation benefit removed.
+Previously 20% with CII adjustment.
+The 2024 change benefits short-holding-period assets but hurts long-held real estate (where inflation adjustment was significant).
+Section 54: LTCG from house sale exempted if reinvested in another house within 2 years (purchase) or 3 years (construction).
+Section 54EC: LTCG exempted if invested in NHAI/REC bonds (max Rs 50 lakh) within 6 months.
+STT increased in Budget 2024: Options 0.1% on premium (from 0.0625%), Futures 0.02% on price (from 0.0125%).
+Targeted at curbing F&O speculation (9,800 crore contracts in FY24, globally highest).
+Exam essential: LTCG 12.5% rate, indexation removal, and STT increase on F&O.

 Tax Administration — CBDT & Assessment

-Central Board of Direct Taxes (CBDT) is the apex body for direct tax administration, functioning under the Department of Revenue, Ministry of Finance.
-CBDT has administrative control over the Income Tax Department (ITD).
-Structure: CBDT Chairman + 6 Members.
-ITD has about 85,000 employees across India.
-Hierarchy: Principal Chief Commissioner → Chief Commissioner → Principal Commissioner → Commissioner → Additional/Joint Commissioner → Deputy/Assistant Commissioner → Income Tax Officer.
-Tax assessment types: (1) Self-Assessment (Section 140A): Taxpayer computes own tax, pays, and files return.
-(2) Regular Assessment (Section 143(3)): Scrutiny of returns by assessing officer.
-Faceless Assessment (from 2020) — cases assessed by random officers remotely, no face-to-face interaction, to reduce corruption.
-(3) Best Judgment Assessment (Section 144): When taxpayer fails to comply with notices.
-(4) Income Escaping Assessment (Section 147): Reopening of past assessments when income has escaped.
-Time limit: 3 years normally, 10 years if income exceeding Rs 50 lakh has escaped.
-E-filing: Mandatory for most taxpayers.
-New ITR forms introduced — ITR-1 (Sahaj) for salaried individuals, ITR-4 (Sugam) for presumptive income.
-Pre-filled returns with data from TDS, banks, and stock exchanges.
-Advance tax: Taxpayers with tax liability above Rs 10,000 must pay advance tax in quarterly instalments (15% by June 15, 45% by September 15, 75% by December 15, 100% by March 15).
-Tax Deducted at Source (TDS): Major collection mechanism — employer deducts TDS on salary (Section 192), bank on interest (Section 194A), buyer on immovable property (Section 194-IA, 1% on consideration above Rs 50 lakh).
-TDS compliance is critical — non-deduction attracts penalty and interest.
-Total direct tax collection FY24: Rs 19.58 lakh crore (14.5% growth over FY23).
-Direct taxes now constitute 56% of total tax revenue — up from 49% in FY19, indicating shift toward progressive taxation.
+CBDT chairs direct tax administration under the Department of Revenue.
+It has a Chairman and 6 Members.
+ITD employs about 85,000 people.
+Assessment types: Self-Assessment (Section 140A): Taxpayer computes, pays, and files.
+Regular Assessment (Section 143(3)): Scrutiny by assessing officer.
+Faceless Assessment (2020) eliminates face-to-face interaction through random officer allocation and team review.
+Best Judgment (Section 144): When taxpayer fails to comply.
+Income Escaping Assessment (Section 147): Reopening past returns.
+Time limit: 3 years normally, 10 years if Rs 50 lakh+ income escaped.
+E-filing is mandatory for most.
+ITR-1 (Sahaj) for salaried.
+ITR-4 (Sugam) for presumptive income.
+Pre-filled returns populate TDS, bank, and stock exchange data.
+Advance tax: Required if liability exceeds Rs 10,000.
+Quarterly instalments: 15% by June 15, 45% by September 15, 75% by December 15, 100% by March 15.
+TDS: Major collection mechanism.
+Employer deducts on salary (Section 192), banks on interest (194A), buyer on property above Rs 50 lakh (194-IA, 1%).
+Non-deduction triggers penalty and interest.
+Direct tax collection FY24: Rs 19.58 lakh crore (14.5% growth).
+Direct taxes now constitute 56% of total tax revenue (up from 49% in FY19).
+Exam favourite: Faceless assessment purpose and advance tax schedule.

 Tax Reforms & Dispute Resolution